paly2/ArgLib/doc/API.md

  * you can mix the flags like this : `arg_FILENAME | arg_DIRNAME` : the path is either a file path, or a directory path.
 * Return value : (string), the first path found, or NULL if no path was found.

-## 4. Know if an argument is short, long, common, a path...
+## 4. To know if an argument is short, long, common, a path...

 Every `arg_find_*` prefixed function has a `arg_is_*` version with this prototype :